 \subsection{Graph Construction}

-For the graph construction, we consider each term or document embedding as a node.
-A node can be represented by $a$ and its embedding represented by $v_a$.
-And to construct the graph, we measure the cosine similarity of the embeddings, equation (\ref{eqn:cosine_sim}).
+We consider each document as a node represented by $d_i$ and its embedding represented by $v_{d_i}$.
+To construct the graph, we measure the cosine similarity of the embeddings, equation (\ref{eqn:cosine_sim}).
 An edge is drawn between two nodes if their cosine similarity is greater than a specific threshold $\theta$, which is a tuneable parameter in our algorithm.

-The edge weight is determined by the cosine similarity value and is given by equation \ref{eqn:edge_weight}.
+The edge weight is determined by the cosine similarity value and is given by equation (\ref{eqn:edge_weight}).

-Equation \ref{eqn:edge_weight} maps the cosine similarity to edge weight as shown below:
+Equation (\ref{eqn:edge_weight}) maps the cosine similarity to edge weight as shown below: